 Jerusalem is a city suspended between heaven and earth, East and West, past and present—parallel universes of flowing caftans and trendy coffee shops.
 For some people, Jerusalem is a condition, like being in love; for others, it is a state of mind, a constant tension between rival flags and faiths, or members of the same faith.
 You may feel moved, energized, or swept into the maelstrom of contemporary issues—but the city will not leave you unaffected.

 The word unique is easy to throw around, but Jerusalem has a real claim on it.
 The city is sacred to half the human race, and its iconic Old City walls embrace primary sites of the three great monotheistic religions.
-For Jews, Jerusalem has always been their spiritual focus and historical national center; the imposing Western Wall is the last remnant of the ancient Temple Period complex.
+For Jews, Jerusalem has always been their spiritual focus and historical national center; the imposing Western Wall is the last remnant of the ancient Second Temple complex.
 For almost 2,000 years, Christians have venerated Jerusalem as the place where their faith was shaped—through the death, burial, and resurrection of Jesus of Nazareth—and the candlelit Church of the Holy Sepulcher is where the greater part of Christendom recognizes those events.
 Islamic tradition identifies Jerusalem as the masjid al-aqsa, the "farthermost place," from which Muhammad ascended to Heaven for his portentous meeting with God: the dazzling, gold-top Dome of the Rock marks the spot.

 The Old City is far more than shrines, however.
 Its arches, hidden courtyards, and narrow cobblestone alleyways beckon you back in time.
 The streets are crowded with travelers, pilgrims, and vendors of everything from tourist trinkets and leather sandals to fresh produce and embroidered fabrics.
 Your senses are assaulted by intense colors and by the aromas of turmeric, fresh mint, wild sage, and cardamom-spiced coffee.
 The blare of Arabic music and the burble of languages fill the air.